 The city is located less than 100 miles from London and is located in River Avon valley.
-The city is most known for its Roman-built baths, which once made Bath a popular spa town.
+It occupies 28 square kilometers of area.
+The city is most known for its Roman-built baths, which once made Bath a famous spa town.
 The city has been named as a UNESCO World Heritage site, and today continues to attract visitors not just for its unique history but also because of its theaters, sports venues, museums, and other activities and attractions.

 Over half of Bathonians identify as being Christian, while 32.7% name themselves as non-religious.
 Other religions are each followed by less than 1% of Bathonians.